 - Hard copy sent via campus mail to IUEHS for your respective campus.

-A follow-up inspection will be conducted 2-3 weeks after the initial inspection to ensure that sufficient progress has been made unless written verification is deemed sufficient.
+A follow-up inspection will be conducted at least 2 weeks after the initial inspection to ensure that sufficient progress has been made unless written verification is deemed sufficient.
 Follow-up inspections at the regional campuses are the responsibility of the IUEHS representatives for the respective campus.

 If an infrastructure or facility-related issue is documented as a laboratory deficiency, submission of a request for repair will qualify as an attempt for correction.
 Action items must be noted in the written verification.